 The Heald family team can help you tailor these to you and your partner.
 Some examples of things couples wish to include in their cohabitation agreement are as follows:

-• How the finances are to be conducting whilst living together;
+- How the finances are to be conducted while living together;

-• How the income, assets, debts and property should be divided should your relationship end; and
+- How the income, assets, debts and property should be divided should your relationship end;